geekygiganerd/Find-Word/README.md

 ## License

-This repository is licensed under the [MIT License](License).
+This repository is licensed under the [MIT License](LICENSE).

 ## Contribution

 If you wish to make improvements to the problem of this repository, you are welcomed.
 Fork this repository, make changes and send a pull request.
-Pull requests for solutions are accepted in [java-tutorial/solutions/Find-Word](https://github.com/its-triple-s/java-tutorial/tree/main/solutions/Find-Word)
+Pull requests for solutions are accepted in [here](https://github.com/its-triple-s/java-tutorial/tree/main/solutions/Find-Word)

 ## Author